The Best Wing Foiling Article for Beginners Part 4- Wingin' It Now!

 Let's just be honest you're probably not watching this channel.
-If that's you then we would recommend you borrowing at least a volume neutral board for a couple of sessions to get the spills out of the way.
+If that's you then we would recommend you borrow at least a volume neutral board for a couple of sessions to get the spills out of the way.
 It's just so much easier in our opinion to get dumped and restart over and over with the board that will float you a little bit.
-Then once you get comfortable with those initial tacks on air then go back.
-We hope the wind doesn't die boards.
+Then once you get comfortable with those initial tacks on air go back.

 Pointing the board more downwind will throttle your power coming out of the tack obviously there are many different methods and nuances to complete the air attack on the water.
-These are just some of the personal points that we have documented with my individual struggles.
-They are not a size fits all we found out that initially.
+These are just some of the personal points that we have documented with my struggles.
 We had more success if we built up speed crosswind or maybe even a little off the wind a bit before bringing.
-They prefer to switch front hands before they reach across but we found personally that we needed a larger distance of separation to break over the window.
+They prefer to switch front hands before they reach across but we found personally that we needed a larger distance of separation to break over the winds.

 Video credit & lesson Credit from Kyle Oklahoma.